 The HiSeq 2500 System is a powerful and efficient ultra-high-throughput sequencing system that supports the broadest range of applications and study sizes.
 Unrivaled data quality using Illumina's proven SBS chemistry has made the HiSeq 2500 the instrument of choice for all major genome centers and leading institutions throughout the world.
 Producing up to 20 billion reads (3 terabases) per flowcell, yielding up to 48 human genomes in 2 days.

 A flexible platform with extremely fast turnaround.
 With a single lane-flowcell it produces up to 120Gb in some 30 hours.
 Sequencing setup accommodates 75bp and 150bp long reads, both in single-end and paired-ends mode.
 Our lab greatly relies on the NextSeq500 to empower workflow flexibility, especially for RNA-Seq applications and some genotyping experiments.

 The MiSeq desktop sequencer allows you to access more focused applications such as targeted gene sequencing, metagenomics, small genome sequencing, targeted gene expression, amplicon sequencing starting at 10 ng DNA, and HLA typing.
 New MiSeq reagents enable up to 15 Gb of output with 25 M sequencing reads and 2x300 bp read lengths.

-Automated and high-throughput partitioning by droplet reactions.
-Unique barcoding of transcripts from each droplet allow transcriptome profiling of thousands of cells simultaneously, providing new insight at unprecedented resolution.
+High-throughput partitioning of single cells.
+Droplet-based massive barcoding allows transcriptome profiling, ATAC-Seq and DNA-Seq of thousands of cells simultaneously, providing new insight at unprecedented resolution.
 For regular DNA-Seq (WGS and exome) applications, HMW-DNA (50-100kbp) is partitioned, allowing haplotype specific fragments to be uniquely barcoded.
-Short reads, linked by barcode sharing, are used for phased SNP calling, structural variants identification and long range diploid genome assembly.
+Linked-reads provide Mbp-sized blocks of phased SNPs, identification of complex structural variants and long range diploid genome assembly.